MBC Group: MBC Max

-MBC BOLLYWOOD
+MBC Bollywood

 MBC launched MBC Bollywood on 26 October 2013.
-MBC Bollywood is MBC Group's 14th channel, and it is aimed to air 24 hours of hindi cinema, either subtitled in Arabic, targeting South Asian audiences, and Arab Bollywood enthusiasts.
+MBC Bollywood is MBC Group's 14th channel, and it is aimed to air 24 hours of Hindi cinema, either subtitled in Arabic, targeting South Asian audiences, and Arab Bollywood enthusiasts.

-MBC PERSIA
+MBC Persia

 This channel was launched on 9 July 2008 and provides Persian language contents.
 The channel is dedicated to Iranian viewers and screens films and programs around the world.

-MBC MASR
+MBC Masr

-MBC launched MBC MASR on 9 November 2012, and it is a division of MBC studios situated in Egypt and targeting Egyptian viewers.
+MBC launched MBC Masr on 9 November 2012, and it is a division of MBC studios situated in Egypt and targeting Egyptian viewers.

-MBC MASR2
+MBC Masr 2

-This channel was the two hours time-shifted service, but now it's a second channel for Egypt and has a different content.
+Formerly the two hours time-shifted service, but now it's a second channel for Egypt and has a different content than MBC Masr.

-MBC IRAQ
+MBC Iraq

-Launched in February 2019, MBC IRAQ is a premium channel aimed at the entire Iraqi family.
+Launched in February 2019, MBC Iraq is a premium channel aimed at the entire Iraqi viewers.
 Programmes focus on localised, Iraqi productions in drama, comedy and socio-cultural premium entertainment shows.

 MBC FM and Panorama FM

 These radio stations are the MBC Group's Arabic radio stations in Saudi that broadcast music, talk shows, competitions and local coverage of events and news.
-MBC FM plays local and Gulf music while Panorama FM delivers contemporary Arabic and Western tunes.
+MBC FM plays local and Gulf music while Panorama FM delivers Arabic tunes.